Credit history 101: Reasons why first-timers get rejected all the time

 When you’ve racked up a large amount of debt on your credit card and was not able to pay for it, your credit score will instantly drop to give you a bad credit history standing.
 If you can no longer pay for your debt, there are ways you can control this by applying for a balance transfer, which will allow you to consolidate your debt from different banks into one with a smaller interest rate.

-Want to know more about credit history?
-Follow the GoBear blog here for more financial tips.
+Want to know more about credit score?Read the blog here to know how to improve your credit score.